-Through our annual Accio Books campaign, our members have donated over 250,000 books and have helped build libraries around the world.
-These libraries can be found at The Agahozo Shalom Youth Village in Rwanda; community centers in the Mississippi Delta, the Bedford-Stuyvesant New Beginnings Charter School in New York City; the Brightmoor Community Center in Detroit, Michigan; Operation Breakthrough in Kansas City, MO; and Borderline Books in Gateshead, England and Leiden, The Netherlands.
+Through our annual Accio Books campaign, our members have donated over 315,000 books and have helped build libraries around the world.
+These libraries can be found at The Agahozo Shalom Youth Village in Rwanda; community centers in the Mississippi Delta, the Bedford-Stuyvesant New Beginnings Charter School in New York City; the Brightmoor Community Center in Detroit, Michigan; Operation Breakthrough in Kansas City, MO; Borderline Books in Gateshead, England and Leiden, The Netherlands, and Good Shepherd School in Masaka, Uganda.
 For an overview of each year's accomplishments, see below.

 This year’s Accio Books was bigger than ever, thanks to our incredible members and chapters.
 Participants donated an unprecedented 64,909 books to readers in need all over the world.
 They also rocked the Tri-Library Tournament, sending over 17,000 books to Operation Breakthrough in the USA and Borderline Books in the UK and the Netherlands.
 These books began finding new homes when the Apparating Library appeared in Kansas City on June 27, 2015.

 However, this was more than just a book drive.
 Members spread the power of story to the halls of the US Congress by advocating for libraries on National Library Legislative Day.
 We also launched Tales of Chapters, which encouraged chapter members across the world to share popular stories that influenced their worldview as a young person.

 In 2015, the HPA didn’t just imagine better — we made better happen by synthesizing service, advocacy, and empowerment into one amazing and impactful campaign!

 Once again, Ravenclaw won House Cup with 230,950 points.